gbarkerz/MobileGridGames/README.md

 So the approach changed to have only the specific portion of the overall image set as the image on each square.
 This involved generating 15 cropped images from the original image.
 I'm not aware of a native Xamarin image editor which can do this, so I used the [SyncFusion Image Editor](https://help.syncfusion.com/xamarin/image-editor/overview).
 Through a series of calls to the SfImageEditor's ToggleCrop(), Crop(), Save(), and Reset(), the appropriate portions of the original image were set on the squares, leaving the original image file unaffected.
 It seems that some of the calls need to be run on the UI thread, and I really don't understand the SfImageEditor's threading model, but the desired result seemed to be acheived.
 I expect this code will be updated once I learn more about best practices for the SfImageEditor.

-Note: My use of the SfImageEditor control was covered by the [Syncfusion Community Licence](https://www.syncfusion.com/products/communitylicense).
+Note: My use of the SfImageEditor control is covered by the [Syncfusion Community Licence](https://www.syncfusion.com/products/communitylicense).
 If you were to consider using the contol, you'd use whatever licence is appropriate for you and add your own licence key to the code.

-***Size of Text***: As part of this exploration into accessibility, there is no explicit sizing of text or containers anywhere in the code.
+***Size of Text***: As part of this exploration into accessibility, there is no hard-coded sizing of text or containers anywhere in the code.
 This is very deliberate, in order to reduce the risk of text being clipped when some UI scaling is applied.
 The height of text shown in the grid squares is relative to the height of the grid row containing the square.
 The height of text shown in the Settings window is set by the system, and the window uses a ScrollView to ensure all content can be reached when text is shown as its maximum size.
 As a result, all text is viewable in the game even when the game's in-app text size setting and the system's Font size and Display size settings are all at their maximum values.

 ***Use of Colour***: The app uses the same colours that came with the template used to create the app.
 At some point work may be done to support a Dark theme in the app.

 ***Use of Timers***: No timers are used in the app.
 If in the future timers are used, the timeout periods much be in full control of the player.

 ***TalkBack***: The Xamarin [AutomationProperties](https://docs.microsoft.com/xamarin/xamarin-forms/app-fundamentals/accessibility/automation-properties) class is used to set explicit accessible names to the squares.
 If the app ever ships in a non-English region, the accessible names must be localized.
-The app can support having accessible descriptions set on the squares too, and so this will be done if feedback suggest that would be helpful to players.
+The app can support having accessible descriptions set on the squares too, and so this will be done if feedback suggests that that would be helpful to players.

-Android platform-specific code is used to raise events for TalkBack to react and make the following announcements:
+Android platform-specific code is used to raise events for TalkBack to react to following a variety of player actions.

-1. "Please wait a moment while the pictures are loaded into the squares."

-2. ***A countdown as the pictures is loaded into the squares.***

-3. "Game is ready to play."

-4. "Moved ***Square number*** ***Direction of move***."

-5. "A move is not possible from here."

 &nbsp;